lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-interceptor.md

       content: 'Metaprogramming in JavaScript: Creating a Proxy Interceptor'
   - - meta
     - property: og:description
-      content: Metaprogramming in JavaScript - Creating an Interceptor using Proxy and Reflect.
+      content: Metaprogramming is a very specific technique in software development in which a portion of code treats other code as its data.
+This article is about to put a light on that concept using ES6 Proxy.
   - - meta
     - property: keywords
       content: interceptor, javascript proxy, metaprogramming in javascript